AxmetES/instagram_api/README.md

 ## Script for working with Hubble api, Space x api, Instagram api.

 This project have three scripts, with them you can
-* download hubble images with [Hubble open API](http://hubblesite.org/api/v3/images)
+* download hubble images with [Hubble open API](http://hubblesite.org/api/v3/images).
-* download hubble images with  [Space X API](https://api.spacexdata.com/v3/launches/latest) and
+* download hubble images with  [Space X API](https://api.spacexdata.com/v3/launches/latest).
-* cut images in `images` folder and save them in `new_images` folder to prepare them to upload to Instagram
+* cut images in `images` folder and save them in `new_images` folder to prepare them to upload to Instagram.
-* upload them to Instagram with [instabot](https://github.com/instagrambot/instabot)
+* upload them to Instagram with [instabot](https://github.com/instagrambot/instabot).

 ## Getting Started